BlogTalkRadio/Roque/README.md

     Redis send-pump is starting
     roque Information: 0 : [REDIS] connected to localhost:6379
     Queue images has 14 pending jobs.
 Next job was created 4sec ago.
-    Queue grettings has 434 pending jobs.
+    Queue greetings has 434 pending jobs.
 Next job was created 1min 12sec ago.

 Note: This example seems to show that my mail sender is not keeping the pace, I might have to add more workers on the greetings queue, or check the speed of my SMTP server.

-You can check event subscriptions by running roque.exe events
+You can check event subscriptions by running ```roque.exe events```

     C:\>roque events
     Redis send-pump is starting
     roque Information: 0 : [REDIS] connected to localhost:6379
-    Queue _events has 1 event with subscribers Acme.MySite.Biz.IUserEvents:UserSignedUp is observed by images, grettings
+    Queue _events has 1 event with subscribers Acme.MySite.Biz.IUserEvents:UserSignedUp is observed by images, greetings

 ## Benchmarks